Arthur Asa Berger

-Arthur Asa Berger (born 1933) is an American academic and author known for his contributions to the field of media studies.
-He is currently a Professor Emeritus in Broadcast and Electronic Communication Arts at San Francisco State University.
+Arthur Asa Berger (January 3, 1933 – September 19, 2026) was an American academic and author known for his contributions to the field of media studies.
+He was a Professor Emeritus in Broadcast and Electronic Communication Arts at San Francisco State University at the time of his death.

 Early life and education

-Born in 1933, Berger was the son of first-generation Jews from Lithuania and Latvia, on his mother's side, and from Russia and Lithuania on his father's side.
+Born in Boston on January 3, 1933, Berger was the son of first-generation Jews from Lithuania and Latvia, on his mother's side, and from Russia and Lithuania on his father's side.
 He grew up in a Jewish household but received a Catholic education in his public high school.
 Most of his teachers were Catholics who had been educated at prestigious institutions such as Boston College or College of the Holy Cross.
 Berger developed a keen interest in writing and drawing during his formative years.
 In 1954, he earned a Bachelor of Arts degree in literature and philosophy from the University of Massachusetts.
 Berger believed that his broad education would equip him for a variety of professions.
 However, driven by his passion for writing, he decided to pursue a graduate degree in journalism.
 Initially enrolling at the University of California, Berkeley, in 1954, he later transferred to the University of Iowa, where he had the opportunity to work with influential figures like Marguerite Young.
 During his time at Iowa, Berger also studied philosophy under Gustav Bergmann, a notable member of the Vienna Circle.
 Shortly after completing his Master's degree, he was drafted into the Army in 1956 and discharged in 1958.
 Following his military service, Berger embarked on a year-long journey through Europe.